ssokolic/2024-e2evc-barcelona-automation-masterclass/02_How_To_Get_Started.md

 - Hardening your systems based on CIS recommendations
 - Adjusting your firewall rules based on the latest threat intelligence

 > When you're looking at the opportunities, also have an eye on minification.
-> Keep your automation scripts as small as possible to eventually have a library of building blocks, that you can
+Keep your automation scripts as small as
-> dynamically put together for larger scenarios.
+> possible to eventually have a library of building blocks, that you can dynamically put together for larger scenarios.

+---

+## Define Objectives

-Define Objectives: Be clear on what you want to achieve with automation.
+Be clear on what you want to achieve with automation.
 This could include reducing deployment times, improving security, increasing scalability, or ensuring compliance with industry standards.

+---

 ## Documentation

 Having complete documentation is crucial for any project.

-If you already have it, you're lucky.
+> If you already have it, you're lucky.
 If not, now is the perfect time to start.

 Some people believe that scripts and infrastructure as code are sufficient documentation.
 However, that's not the case.